benbancroft/RacingGame/README.md

 All work was done by Ben Bancroft (bnb2@aber.ac.uk) unless otherwise stated on the about page, or in a comment in the code.

+The underlying engine that I wrote for this game was partially based on the structure of another game engine I wrote in C++.
+This can be found here: https://github.com/benbancroft/2DEngine

 ======

 Link to live version of game (20th April 2016)